Even the meat is striped! That was my first thought upon seeing the zebra steak placed in front of me.

 Not for the most part, with a couple of possible exceptions.
 Of course, the usual environmental and ethical issues surrounding the consumption of meat apply.
 But there’s no particular reason to believe that eating a warthog steak is any worse than eating a cow steak, for instance.

 Though they may seem exotic to westerners, impala, kudu, and other African game animals are not endangered.
 The meat for most of these restaurants comes from private game ranches.
-I did not see elephant or lion meat on any menus.
+There would be a problem with eating elephants or lions, but I did not see those animals on any menus.

 One animal on the menu that seems questionable is the giraffe.
 There are two subspecies of giraffe that are endangered – the West African giraffe and Rothschild’s giraffe (this is the one on display at Kenya’s Giraffe Centre.)
 As far as I can tell, neither is served in game restaurants.
 But other giraffe species are classified as “vulnerable,” so it’s possible that they could be in trouble in the future.